datahub-project/datahub/docs/rfc/active/tags/README.md

 First we create a `TagMetadata` entity, which defines the actual tag-object.

-The URN of the tag consists for two parts: a category and a name.
-This gives us more flexibility as to how tags are use and reduces the risk of name collisions.
-An example of an `category` could be `sensitivity` and the name could be `pii` or `public`.

 The edit property defines the edit rights of the tag, as some tags (like sensitivity tags) should be read-only for a majority of users